mruiz7797/double-seven-guitars/docs/README.md

 ### Strategy - Business Goals

 - To increase the number of customers deciding to contact for repair
-- To encourage first-time visitors to make a request for services
+- To encourage first-time visitors to request services

 ### Strategy - User Stories

-#### First time visitor (novice or experienced)
+#### First-time visitor (novice or experienced)
-- As a first time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.
+- As a first-time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.
 (A)
-- As a first time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.
+- As a first-time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.
 (B)
-- As an first time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owner).
+- As an first-time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owners).
 (C)
-- As a first time visitor, I want to check the location of the business, so that I can see if it is feasible to drop off/pick up my guitar.
+- As a first-time visitor, I want to check the location of the business, so that I can see if it is feasible to drop off/pick up my guitar.

-#### Novice guitar owner (first time visit)
+#### Novice guitar owner (first-time visit)
-- As a novice guitar owner (first time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.
+- As a novice guitar owner (first-time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.
 (E)
-- As a novice guitar owner (first time visit), I want to be given information of about types of repairs and maintenance so that I can understand what services I might need.
+- As a novice guitar owner (first-time visit), I want to be given information about types of repairs and maintenance so that I can understand what services I might need.
 (F)

-#### Experienced guitar owner (first time visit)
+#### Experienced guitar owner (first-time visit)

-- As an experienced guitar owner (first time visit), I want to see whether more complicated repairs are available, so that I can decide if my problem can be resolved by the business.
+- As an experienced guitar owner (first-time visit), I want to see whether more complicated repairs are available so that I can decide if my problem can be resolved by the business.
 (G)
-- As an experienced guitar owner (first time visit), I want to see what types of repairs the business has experience in, so that I can trust my more complicated guitar repair with the business.
+- As an experienced guitar owner (first-time visit), I want to see what types of repairs the business has experience in so that I can trust my more complicated guitar repair with the business.
 (H)

 #### Returning Visitor (second+ repair)
-- As a returning visitor, I want to check the contact details again to ensure I have them correct for a request of another repair.
+- As a returning visitor, I want to check the contact details again to ensure I have them correct for a request for another repair.
 (I)

 ### Strategy - Importance vs Viability